Good Neighbor Policy and the 1939 World's Fair: Cultural impact

 The New York World's Fair of 1939 was just the place to promote neighborly relations between the U.S. and Latin America.
 Placed against the backdrop of a growing Nazi threat, the World's Fair was an attempt to escape from the looming prospect of war and to promote peace and interdependence between nations.
 With the fair boasting over 60 countries, with some coming from Latin America, this was the place to redefine negative Latin American stereotypes.
-Argentina, Brazil, Chile, Venezuela, Cuba, Mexico, Peru, Nicaragua and the Pan American Union were all represented at the World's Fair.
+Argentina, Brazil, Chile, Venezuela, Cuba, Mexico, Peru, Nicaragua, and the Pan American Union were all represented at the World's Fair.
 Each country seized the opportunity to showcase their country and to make it more appealing to those around the world, especially in the United States.
-In their bid to increase cultural awareness at the World's Fair, the countries promoted tourism and strived to compare itself to the United States in an effort to appeal to Americans.
+In their bid to increase cultural awareness at the World's Fair, the countries promoted tourism and strove to compare itself to the United States in an effort to appeal to Americans.
 Various pamphlets placed their respective country alongside the United States in order to orient Americans to the geography of Latin America—as depicted in the Chilean pamphlet from the World's Fair.

 Tourism

 Pamphlets further discussed the tourist paradise each of the countries had to offer by ultimately comparing itself to the United States.
-When The Dominican Republic promoted tourism it tried to appeal to a broader audience by describing its government as a “democratic representative regime, like that of the United States.”
-However, during this time, the Dominican Republic was under the control of Rafael Trujillo, who was the President from 1930–1938, and again from 1942-1952.
+When the Dominican Republic promoted tourism it tried to appeal to a broader audience by describing its government as a "democratic representative regime, like that of the United States."
+However, during this time, the Dominican Republic was under the control of Rafael Trujillo, who was the President from 1930–1938, and again from 1942–1952.
 Despite the term President, he remained a dictator and even during the inter-presidency years, he remained the de facto leader under the auspices of the Dominican military.
 Hence, the Dominican Republic's characterization of its government as being democratic during the World's Fair provides a unique entre into the different ways in which countries attempted to promote tourism.
-Further, the Dominican Republic played to American sentiments by showing the “Avenue of George Washington,” a prominent street in the Dominican Republic that was renamed after Trujillo came to power.
-More importantly, however, it tried to appeal to Americans by saying it was the “land Christopher Columbus loved most.”
+Further, the Dominican Republic played to American sentiments by showing the "Avenue of George Washington," a prominent street in the Dominican Republic that was renamed after Trujillo came to power.
+More importantly, however, it tried to appeal to Americans by saying it was the "land Christopher Columbus loved most."
 The pamphlet also boasted high praise from American diplomats.
-Senator of Rhode Island, Theodore Francis Green wished more people would visit the island and exclaimed how he would soon return to the “beautiful island.”
+Senator of Rhode Island, Theodore Francis Green wished more people would visit the island and exclaimed how he would soon return to the "beautiful island."
 By trying to associate and compare itself to the United States, Latin American countries did not only raise cultural awareness but also showed Americans how visiting Latin America could be a positive experience for them.